 Dad’s quiet heroism did not end with the war.
 He served honorably as a police officer in his post-war years and was a model husband and father until his death in 2003.
 But his heroism took more modest forms than those of the brave, twenty-year-old paratrooper.
 I recall at the age of five or six being driven home one evening by my uncle to our Bowie house, when I saw my Dad sitting in the back of a friend’s car, his face—illuminated by the vehicle’s interior light—ashen and fearful, his head leaning backward.
 Mom, who was by the driveway near the car, was obviously concerned as she and the friend discussed taking Dad to the hospital.
 Something was seriously wrong, I knew, even at my tender age.
 (I would find out later that Dad was experiencing heart palpitations and chest pain.)
 I began crying as I stood in the middle of the driveway.
 Dad saw me, and despite thinking he was having a heart attack, bounded out of the car and strode over to the garage, where he lifted the heavy two-car door as he always did, to let me into the house.
 He was trying to act like nothing was wrong, to show his little boy that Daddy was OK.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

 The featured image is a photograph of Cpl.
 Joseph D. Klugewicz, from the Klugewicz family’s private collection.
-The image within the essay is photograph of a C-47 transport aircraft dropping hundreds of paratroopers as part of Operation Varsity and is in the public domain.
-Courtesy of Wikipedia.
+The image within the essay is a detail from a photograph of a C-47 transport aircraft dropping hundreds of paratroopers as part of Operation Varsity and is in the public domain, courtesy of Wikipedia.